 Output:

-This example shows you how to use the <header> tag to define the introductory content of a website.
+This example shows you how to use the header tag in HTML to define the introductory content of a website.

 Output:

 Attributes are defined as the special words that were used in the opening tag.
 These are the words that were used to provide additional information to the tags.
-The <header> tag is a semantic element, but it doesn’t come with any special attributes of its own.
+The header tag in HTML is a semantic element, but it doesn’t come with any special attributes of its own.
 However, it supports some global HTML attributes.

 Attribute |